armory/docs/content/en/docs/installation/armory-operator/op-config-manifest.md

 ## Kubernetes manifest file

 The structure of the manifest file is the same whether you are using the Spinnaker Operator or the Armory Operator.
-The value of certain keys, though, depends on whether you deploying Spinnaker or Armory Enterprise.
+The value of certain keys, though, depends on whether you are deploying Spinnaker or Armory Enterprise.

 {{< prism lang="yaml" line="2,11" >}}
 # this is the top few lines from github.com/armory/spinnaker-operator/master/deploy/spinnaker/complete/spinnakerservice.yml